VISITING COPENHAGEN IN WINTER – TRAVEL TIPS + ACTIVITIES

-So, before talking about the best things to do in Copenhagen in winter – mostly about things to do in Deceber but most activities can be done in the other winter months as well – here are a few winter travel tips for Copenhagen.
+So, before talking about the best things to do in winter – mostly about things to do in December but most activities can be done in the other winter months as well – here are a few winter travel tips for Copenhagen.

 TRAVEL TIPS FOR DECEMBER IN COPENHAGEN

 Copenhagen in winter is magical – especially in December Copenhagen is one of the best cities to visit in Europe.
 There are so many fun winter activities, that you will surely not get bored.
 And there is still a festive atmosphere that you will not find in many parts of the world.

 It is getting cold in Copenhagen in winter – and days are short (sunlights lasts from around 8:30 – 9 am until 3.30 – 4 pm).

 - At night, temperatures drop below freezing.
 And given the short days, you should plan most outdoor activities accordingly.